-- Students may not exceed 180 calendar days on LOA within a continuous 12-month period. - Students in Associate degree programs will not be eligible for LOA during the program's general education courses. - If an LOA occurs anytime during a module or course in progress, students may be required to retake those courses in their entirety.

-- Students will not be eligible for financial aid while on LOA and may be required to complete additional financial aid documents. - Students who fail to return from LOA on the scheduled date will be dismissed from the program.
-This may impact a student's loan repayment obligations. - If a student who has received Title IV loans fails to return from an LOA, the Federal loan grace period begins retroactively from the date the leave began (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs). - If students do not return following the LOA period, the College must apply its refund policy following state and federal guidelines (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs). - The Department of Veterans Affairs will be notified immediately if a Veterans Affairs student is granted an LOA. - Students must provide medical documentation or attestation stating the student cannot attend college and the date the student is expected to return to college. - Students must provide medical documentation or attestation stating that they must be available to care for the family member and the date they are expected to return to college. - Jury Duty: Students selected to serve on a jury can request an LOA.
-Before an LOA is granted, students must provide official court documents stating the time of service required of them. - Extenuating circumstances: Students encountering other extenuating circumstances not listed above may apply for an LOA by providing documentation.
-The college determines whether these circumstances are appropriate grounds for an LOA. - The College will give students a tentative schedule based on the estimated return date.
+- Students may not exceed 180 calendar days on LOA within a continuous 12-month period. - Students in Associate degree programs will not be eligible for LOA during the program's general education courses. - If an LOA occurs anytime during a module or course in progress, students may be required to retake those courses in their entirety. - Students must provide medical documentation or attestation stating the student cannot attend college and the date the student is expected to return to college. - Students must provide medical documentation or attestation stating that they must be available to care for the family member and the date they are expected to return to college. - Jury Duty: Students selected to serve on a jury can request an LOA.
+Before an LOA is granted, students must provide official court documents stating the time of service required of them. - Financial hardship significantly impacts the student's ability to continue studies; and students must provide proof of the financial hardship - The College will give students a tentative schedule based on the estimated return date.
 Schedules cannot be guaranteed, and students may have to return to a different session depending on course availability.